-Multiple tenant assistance projects at both harbors include installing downspout treatment boxes, infrastructure assessments to identify potential deficiencies, and source control site visits to assist tenants/customers that are permittees under the Industrial Stormwater General Permit.
+Multiple tenant assistance projects at both harbors include installing downspout treatment boxes, infrastructure assessments to identify potential deficiencies, and source control site visits to assist tenants/customers.

 North Harbor Projects

 Design for the redevelopment of Terminal 5 is underway.
 As part of those efforts the NWSA will focus on cost-effective stormwater treatment solutions as the facility is updated in partnership with a long-term customer.
 The focus for this project will be to set up both the NWSA and the new tenant for stormwater success.